-Known for encouraging his players to take ownership of their own performances and development, he chose to empower the Red Bull locker room, through strong personalities such as Dax McCarthy, Sacha Kljesistan and Mr. MLS congeniality – Felipe.
-With this group of leaders, it’s fair to say that Marsch’s Red Bulls thrived holistically, rather than being dragged upwards by a few high paid stars.
+Known for encouraging his players to take ownership of their own performances and development, he chose to empower the Red Bull locker room, through strong personalities such as Dax McCarthy, Sacha Kljesistan and Felipe.
+With this group of leaders, it’s fair to say that Marsch’s Red Bulls thrived holistically, rather than being dragged upwards by a few highly paid superstars.

 It’s easy to talk of locker room cohesion and holistic approaches, but what specifically does that look like?
 What made New York Red Bull’s different under Marsch?
 And what lessons may be learned by aspiring coaches, GM’s, scouts and analysts?

 First and perhaps most importantly, Marsch and Curtis defined a clear club philosophy.
 Who had what input on this?
-We’ll likely never know. but more importantly, they believed it, recruited towards it and coached it.
+We’ll likely never know.
+But most importantly, they believed it, recruited towards it and coached it.

 In it’s most simple form here’s what they decided:

 - Press high & press hard – turn the ball over centrally in the opposition half